BriteSnow/projectmvc/README.md

 $ gulp recreateDb
 ```

-*__Note:__ If you look at the gulpfile code for the task, this will run a psql on postgres/postgres for the "00...sql" file (which will create the "pmvc_user" and "pmvc_db"), and then, run all of the subsequent sql files with the "pmvc_user" on "pmvc_db".
+*__Note:__ As we can see in the gulpfile.js file, the "recreateDb" task run a psql on postgres/postgres for the "00...sql" file (which will create the "pmvc_user" and "pmvc_db"), and then, run all of the subsequent sql files with the "pmvc_user" on "pmvc_db".
 This scheme will enable a simple way to do a incremental database update and keep production and development as close as possible.**

 5) Initial build